mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 `requestAnimationFrame` passes the time since the page started rendering to the our function.
 That time is passed in milliseconds.
-I find it's much easier to work with seconds here we're converting that to seconds.
+I find it's much easier to work with seconds so here we're converting that to seconds.

 We then set the cube's X and Y rotation to the current time.
 These rotations are in [radians](https://en.wikipedia.org/wiki/Radian).
 There are 2 pi radians